Greece maintains claim to 1.2 billion euros in euro zone bailout fund

 In a statement on Thursday, the chief executive of the Hellenic Financial Stability Fund (HFSF), Anastasia Sakellariou, defended Athens's claim.

-"We have brought to the attention of the EFSF that the un-utilised bonds exceeded in value the difference between the total capital contributed and the total funds used for bank recapitalisation and resolution," Sakellariou said.
+"We have brought to the attention of the EFSF that the unutilized bonds exceeded in value the difference between the total capital contributed and the total funds used for bank recapitalization and resolution," Sakellariou said.

 "Consequently, a legitimate request has been put forward for differentiating and reinstating the amount of 1.2 billion."

-The recapitalisation in cash, rather than in EFSF bonds, was undertaken under the previous conservative-led government even though the HFSF still held 10.9 billion euros in EFSF bonds especially marked for that purpose.
+The recapitalization in cash, rather than in EFSF bonds, was undertaken under the previous conservative-led government even though the HFSF still held 10.9 billion euros in EFSF bonds especially marked for that purpose.

 Sakellariou said the allocation of the HFSF's resources was "appropriate based on prudent treasury management practices."